Vista MIDI Tool

 Double-click "Vista MIDI Fix.exe", pick your hardware MIDI device from the dropdown box, click OK.

-You might (?) need to be logged in as an administrator.
 You shouldn't need to run the software as an administrator; it works for me without any UAC prompting.
 Source is included.
 This is just a crude front-end to what boils down to changing a single registry setting.

 Where's my hardware MIDI device?
 (Creative)

-It might work if you run the drivers in XPSP2 compatibility mode, when I tried this I got some extra features that I didn't get when I installed them straight, but was still missing tools.
+It might work if you run the drivers in XP SP2 compatibility mode, when I tried this I got some extra features that I didn't get when I installed them straight, but was still missing tools.